timxiao1203/TARN-Swap/README.md

 # TARN-Swap

-A target accumulated redemption note (TARN) is a structured coupon bond that will be compulsively terminated one the accumulated coupon breaches a pre-determined barrier.
+A target accumulated redemption note (TARN) is a structured coupon bond that will be compulsively terminated one the accumulated coupon breaches a pre-determined barrier (see https://finpricing.com/lib/EqBarrier.html).
 If structured coupons in a TARN are functions of some selected index interest rates, the TARN is called interest rate TARN.

 In particular, if structured coupons are functions of a single selected index rate, it is called single index interest rate TARN.
 These functions are usually affine-linear with respect to the index rate and may be capped and floored.